Alan Geiss

 Pixar co-founder Ed Catmull calls early ideas "Ugly Babies" because they often start awkwardly.
 I use this concept to remind myself that promising ideas require time and support.

 What I would add is that ugly babies can also exist in developed experiences.
-They emerge as misalignments or friction that disrupts the user experience.
+They emerge as misalignments or off-brand cues that disrupt the flow of the experience.

 My job is to help shape these ideas through open discussion, adapt them to the audience, and keep refining them until they are clear, meaningful, and ultimately lead to time well spent.